Positive thinking without implementation strategies is ineffective wishful thinking, found NYU’s Gabriele Oettingen.

-As an alternative, she advocates coupling an optimistic outlook with considering obstacles and potential ways to manage them, using a mnemonic WOOP:
+She advocates using “Mental Contrast” by considering obstacles and potential ways to manage them, using a mnemonic WOOP:

-- Indulging by mentally elaborating only the desired future state,
+– Indulging by thinking about the desired future state without ways to overcome obstacles

-These practices lead to less strong goal commitment than Mental Contrast, even when chances of success are good across interpersonal relations, academic achievement, professional achievement, health, life management experiences.
+People who use these approaches were less committed to their goals than those who use Mental Contrast, even when chances of success were good in interpersonal relations, academic achievement, professional achievement, health, life management experiences.

 Mental Contrast was an effective self-regulatory technique when coupled with Implementation Intentions (MCII) to improve achievement, interpersonal, and health habits.